newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/logistics-warehouse.md

 id: logistics-warehouse
 required: true
 ---
-You will need a space to store goods while you coordinate their transportation.
+You will need a space with a loading dock to store goods while you coordinate their transportation.

 ---
 ### Common Types of Warehouse Spaces